jfschwarz/substyle/README.md

 TODO

+implementation ideas:

+- let users pass a `classNames` containing a nested object mapping element / modifier keys to generated css module class names
+- OR only derive a unique block class names via automatically and derive all element class names the same way as now (requires a custom generateScopedName function passed with the postcss options)

 ## Real world examples

 If you want to see how _substyle_ is used in practice, go have a look at code of existing React components already using it: